chefkoch24/neuro-symbolic-asag/README.md

 `python -m nltk.downloader -d /path/to/data/storage/ stopwords`

-for Slurm cluster: `pip uninstall nvidia_cublas_cu11`

 ## Configurations
-The configurations of all shared data paths are set in the file `config.py`.
+The configurations of all shared data paths are set in the file `config.py` to customize you have to adapt this file.
-This file contains a class that is instantiated with all parameters before running the experiments.

 ## Preprocess raw data
 For preprocessing the raw data from xml and csv files, run the following command:

-`python preprocess_raw_data.py`
+`python run_preprocess_raw_data.py`

+It incorporates all data from the input/safdataset folder and the input/rubrics folder.

 If we want to incorporate the unseen questions we run the following script:

 `python run_split_unseen_question_dataset.py`

+It's necessary to manual move the data to the unseen answers folder.

 ## Weak Supervision